Riverside Dog Bite Attorney

 What If an Owner Didn’t Know a Dog Was Dangerous?

-Some states require dog owners to know that their dog is dangerous before victims have the right to sue, but that is not the case in California.
-Victims can seek compensation even if the dog that bit them had never shown signs of aggression in the past.
-Lawmakers have implemented this standard to safeguard the community by encouraging dog owners to take reasonable steps to control their dogs.
+California lawmakers implemented this standard to safeguard our communities by encouraging dog owners to take reasonable steps to control their dogs.
 Under the law, reasonable steps are steps that a sensible person would take with the information on hand.

 Leash laws are pervasive but they can differ from city to city.
 These laws are intended to protect the public from dog bites.
 The reasoning is that a dog that is not on a leash may become unpredictable and uncontrollable, which elevates the risk of bites.